-Mary retired from Pembroke Hill at the end of the 2021-22 school year as the lower school learning coach.
+Mary is currently working as the Finishing Manager at KC Needlepoint.
+She retired from Pembroke Hill at the end of the 2021-22 school year as the lower school learning coach.
 She began at Pembroke Hill in 2002 as a substitute teacher in the lower and upper schools.
 Since then, she held a variety of positions, including lower school roving substitute and faculty assistant with former fifth grade teacher Laula Ashley for 10 years.
 Mary also worked in Extended Day and Summer Programs.
 For many years, Mary was the lower school “Queen Bee” who managed the annual spelling bee.
 She began her responsibility as a lower school learning coach in 2012.
 In that role, Mary collaborated with homeroom teachers to support students who needed extra support, and has helped hundreds of children improve their reading skills.
 Mary’s warm and caring disposition made her perfect for this position.
 Mary started at Sunset Hill in the nursery program and graduated in 1973.
-Mary's brother Critch Greaves graduated in 1977 and her three children are also alumni: Caroline ’08, Chase ’10 and Lizzy ’12.
+Mary's brother Critch Greaves graduated in 1977 and her three children are also alumni: Caroline ’08, Chase ’10 and Lissy ’12.
 Mary's husband Charles Hodge's mother Ruth Van Dusen also graduated from Sunset Hill in 1925.

 Foster Honeck ’11

-Foster is the chief of staff at Troutwine Ventures, where he works with companies in film and television production, digital tutoring, early childhood education, brewing and computer coding bootcamps.
+Foster is the Chief Operating Officer at Troutwine Ventures, where he works with companies in video game publishing, film and television production, early childhood education, brewing and computer coding bootcamps.
 A lifelong Kansas City resident, Foster graduated from Pembroke Hill in 2011, and received bachelor's degrees from the University of Missouri in economics and political science.